-Ground General Tso’s Chicken is a healthy twist on popular Asian takeout!
-All the garlicky, sweet, slightly spicy flavor with ground chicken in 20 minutes!
+Ground General Tso’s Chicken is a healthy twist on popular takeout!
+All the garlicky, sweet, spicy flavor you love ready in just 20 minutes!

 Ground General Tso’s Chicken makes a great easy party or potluck dish!
 No need to fry fresh chicken all night or worry about soggy General Tso’s Chicken.
 Double or triple the recipe and place in a large chaffing dish (or slow cooker on low) for a crowd pleasing main course.
 Make some extra sauce to add in case the party goes on a while and you need to refresh the chicken.

 A not-so-secret tip to making the best Asian stir fry dishes is to invest in a wok.
 The wok allows you to cook at a high heat without requiring a lot of oil or time in the pan.
 This leaves you with crispy veggies and perfectly seared, juicy meat.
 While a saucy dish like Ground General Tso’s Chicken can be cooked as well in a skillet, that crunchy crust from a wok is worth the investment!
 (Plus you can get a good one for less than $50!)